wtraceyv/focustube/README.md

 Clone the project: `git clone https://github.com/wtraceyv/focustube.git`

+Make sure you have `npm` installed and run `npm install` to install dependencies.

 To test on localhost: `npm start` in the project directory

 To deploy to GitHub Pages, replace the "homepage" parameter in `package.json` with your username and repo name on GitHub, then run `npm run deploy`